Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/conclusion.md

 * And yet here is their confusion matrix.
 SHOW -- and this paper was on the cover of *Nature*!

-* I bet you feel a bit better about our results on WBC image analysis!
+* I bet you feel a bit better about our results on WBC nuclear image analysis!
 So the approach does improve over a human, but we aren't any good at solving this problem either.
 This is the ultimate hope of machine learning algorithms -- that they not just beat us, but they do so in resounding fashion.

 ## Wrapping up